daiearth22/test/sales-process/account_management/index.html.md

 ## What is an order?

-1. A Purchase Order (PO/index.html.md) issued by the company
+1. A Purchase Order (PO) issued by the company

-1. A signed quote (the quote that we send/index.html.md)
+1. A signed quote (the quote that we send)

-1. An e-mail agreement (â€œwe accept the quote/subscription/etcâ€/index.html.md) or any other written statement
+1. An e-mail agreement (â€œwe accept the quote/subscription/etcâ€) or any other written statement

 ## Development work management